Do You Really Need an Eye Cream?

 My Top Recs:

 Then there are times when your eye area needs the same thing as the rest of your face, but at a lower concentration.
-The truth is that regular moisturizers and serums, with active ingredients like retinoids or vitamin C, may be too harsh for the eye area.
+Retinol, AHAs, vitamin C—they’re great for your face but often too intense for the under-eye area.
+That’s where a gentler formula, specifically made for this sensitive zone, can be helpful.
 I myself use a prescription retinoid at night which is FAR too strong for my eye area.
 Instead, I choose eye creams formulated with a lower retinol concentration, or gentler retinal or bakuchiol to give my eyes the same benefits without causing any irritation.
 Eye creams in general tend to be formulated with lower concentrations of active ingredients, which can provide similar benefits without the irritation that stronger products might cause.

 My Top Recs:

-On the other hand, there can be some situations where your skin needs a higher dose of something than the rest of your face does (it’s annoying, I know)!
-For example, a while back I noticed that the skin around my eyes tends to get a lot drier than the rest of my face, sometimes I’d even wake up with dry patches just around my eyes.
+A while back I noticed that the skin around my eyes tends to get a lot drier than the rest of my face, sometimes I’d even wake up with dry patches just around my eyes.
 This was a problem, because, the rest of my face is oily, acne prone and tends to breakout if I use anything heavier than watery, lightweight serums and gel moisturizers.
-I definitely didn’t want to put anything heavier on the rest of my face and risk a breakout, so a thicker eye cream was the perfect solution.
+I definitely didn’t want to put anything heavier on the rest of my face and risk a breakout, so a richer, creamier eye cream was the perfect solution.

 My Top Recs: